- What other names is Goldenseal known by?

 Possibly Ineffective for...

 - Masking illegal drugs in urine tests.
-Goldenseal is often promoted to mask illicit drugs in the urine, but taking goldenseal by mouth does not seem to cause a false-negative result on drug tests for amphetamines, barbiturates, benzodiazepines, cocaine, opiates, phencyclidine, and tetrahydrocannabinol (THC).
-Drinking one gallon of water with goldenseal does not increase the number of false negatives over water alone.
+Goldenseal is often promoted to mask illicit drugs in the urine.
+But drinking one gallon of water with goldenseal or adding goldenseal tea to a urine sample does not seem to cause a false-negative result on drug tests for amphetamines, barbiturates, benzodiazepines, cocaine, opiates, phencyclidine, and tetrahydrocannabinol (THC).

 Insufficient Evidence to Rate Effectiveness for...